 We’re Here to Help

 Lane splitting may be legal, but that doesn’t mean that it’s safe.
-If you have been injured in a motorcycle accident while practicing safe lane splitting procedures, the experienced and compassionate team at the Law Offices of Howard Craig Kornberg is here to help.
+If you have been injured in a motorcycle accident while practicing safe lane splitting procedures, the experienced and compassionate lawyer at the Law Offices of Howard Craig Kornberg is here to help.
 We have helped countless accident victims recover cash awards for their medical bills, lost wages, and pain and suffering.
-Our motorcycle accident attorney in Los Angeles is a staunch advocate for injured clients and will fight to help you recover 100% of your damages, making you whole again so that you can get on with your life.
+Our motorcycle accident attorney Los Angeles is a staunch advocate for injured clients and will fight to help you recover 100% of your damages, making you whole again so that you can get on with your life.
 Call us at 310-997-0904 or click here to set up your free case evaluation today.